Decentralised Finance and Automated Market Making: Execution and Speculation: Automated market making

+We refer to the rule that governs how LTs trade in the pool by the \textit{LT trading condition}, and to the rule that governs how LPs interact with the pool by the \textit{LP trading condition}.

-The trading function $f\left(x, y\right)$ is increasing in $x$ and $y,$ and it ties the state of the pool before and after an LT transaction is executed.
-Throughout, the signs of $\Delta x$ and $\Delta y$ are the same.
-If $\Delta y>0,$ the LT sells asset $Y$, and if $\Delta y<0,$ the LT buys asset $Y$; for simplicity, we assume zero fees.\footnote{To take into account the fee for an LT transaction, one applies a discount to the quantity $\Delta y$ before calculations are carried out.} The condition
+\paragraph{\textbf{LT trading condition}} The trading function $f\left(q^X,q^Y\right)$ is increasing in $q^X$ and $q^Y,$ and it ties the state of the pool before and after an LT transaction is executed.
+Throughout, the signs of $x$ and $y$ {indicate the direction of the trade, i.e.,} if $y>0,$ the LT sells asset $Y$, and if $y<0,$ the LT buys asset $Y$.
+For simplicity, we assume zero fees.\footnote{To include the fee, one applies a discount to the quantity $y$ before calculations are carried out.} The LT trading condition

-determines the quantity $\Delta x$ that the agent receives (pays) when exchanging $\Delta y >0$ ($\Delta y <0$).
+determines the quantity $x$ that the LT receives (pays) when exchanging $y >0$ ($y <0$).
 The trading function keeps the quantity $\kappa^2$ constant before and after a trade is executed.
-We write $f(x,y)=\kappa^2$ as $x=\varphi(y)$ for an appropriate function $\varphi$ that depends on $\kappa$; we refer to $\varphi$ as the \emph{level function}, and assume it is convex.\footnote{The convexity of the level function is by design.
-One can show that a no-arbitrage condition leads to the necessary convexity of the level function; see \cite{cartea2022decentralised}.}
+We write $f(q^X,q^Y)=\kappa^2$ as $q^X=\varphi(q^Y)$ for an appropriate function $\varphi$ that depends on $\kappa$; we refer to $\varphi$ as the \textit{level function}.
+The level function {of an AMM is convex by design}.\footnote{One can show that a no-arbitrage condition leads to the necessary convexity of the level function; {see \cite{abernethy2011optimization}, \cite{engel2021composing}, and \cite{cartea2022decentralised}}.}